Marine Industry Leadership and Economic Development in Martin County

 Is there something in particular about your leadership style that you’d like to share with others?

-I will do anything I can to help make this organization even better because I’m so appreciative of the value it provides.
-It’s an investment in the working people, the innovators, the entrepreneurs.
-Time is the most valuable resources that we have, that the BDB—at its best—saves businesses time and money.
+I will do anything I can to help make this organization even better because I’m deeply appreciative of the value it provides.
+To me, it’s an investment in the working people, the innovators, the entrepreneurs who drive our economy forward.
+Time is the most valuable non-renewable resource that we have, and the BDB—at its best—helps the community, residents, and businesses save both time and money through connection, coordination, and efficiency.